hoppersroppers/courses/navyCTF.md

 Violence, threats of violence or violent language directed against another person.
 Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
 Posting or displaying sexually explicit or violent material.
-Posting or threatening to post other people’s personally identifying information ("doxing").
+Posting or threatening to post other people?s personally identifying information ("doxing").
 Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 Inappropriate photography or recording.
 Inappropriate physical contact.
-You should have someone’s consent before touching them.
+You should have someone?s consent before touching them.
 Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
 Deliberate intimidation, stalking or following (online or in person).
 Advocating for, or encouraging, any of the above behavior.